-7 Methods to Research & Analyze Your Audience for SEO
+7 Methods To Research & Analyze Your Audience For SEO

 Once you have a solid list of keywords, select the top five that represent your brand the best and find out the demographics associated with those words and phrases.

-Demographics.io is one tool you can use to get this data.
-Below is an example using the phrase, “digital marketing.”

-Google Trends will also provide you with demographic information tied to the location and will show you how the keyword has trended over time.
-Below is an example using the same phrase, “digital marketing.”
+Google Trends will provide you with demographic information tied to the location and will show you how the keyword has trended over time.

+Google Trends really came in handy during the pandemic when people’s online behaviors were quickly shifting.

+One of my clients publishes recipes, and the question came up regarding the types of recipes people were searching for when they were stuck at home.

+Google Trends provides great data on the location, but there is also another tool I like to use for further demographic information, Demographics.io.
+This tool ties demographic data to keywords.

+Using the same banana bread example, below is the data of people who were searching this keyword.

-Tip: How to Apply this Information
+Tip: How To Apply This Information

-Identifying demographic information, including age, gender and location can help you in SEO in many ways.
+Identifying demographic information, including age, gender, and location can help you in SEO in many ways.

 You can look for local link opportunities in the geographic areas where queries occur.

 In terms of age and gender, you can determine topics, interests, and other terminology that is relevant to those groups.

 2. Identify Who Is Visiting Your Website

 This method is kind of like painting the target around the arrow.

 However, it is important to understand who is coming to your website and then you can determine if that is the correct audience.

 One of the easiest ways to get this information is from Google Analytics.
-You first need to enable the Demographics and Interests reports.

-Once enabled, you are able to view a range of audience information, including age, location, and interests, as shown below:
+Under the Audience section, you are able to view a range of audience information, including age, gender, location, and interests, as shown below:

-Tip: How to Apply this Information
+Tip: How To Apply This Information

 This data can give insight into the audience and will help you as you recommend content topics and target geographic areas.

 On the other hand, you might look at this information and realize that it does not align with your organization’s target markets.

-In that case, you need to take a close look at your keywords and content to make sure there is not a misalignment.
+In that case, you need to take a close look at your keywords and content to make sure there is no misalignment.

 3. Analyze Other Brands